• Skip to main content

 hand holding a cookie cutter cutting out no spread cookie dough.

-Step 4: Place cookies 2 inches apart on baking sheet lined with parchment paper or silicone mat and freeze for 10 minutes.
+Step 4: Cut dough with your favorite cookie cutters, re-rolling and cutting the scraps.
+Place cookies 2 inches apart on baking sheet lined with parchment paper or silicone mat.

 no spread cut out cookies on a cookie sheet.